 The real “Lone Ranger,” it turns out, was an African American man named Bass Reeves, who the legend was based upon.
-Perhaps not surprisingly, many aspects of his life were written out of the story, including his ethnicity.
+Perhaps not surprisingly, many aspects of his life were written out of the story, including the fact he was black.

 The basics remained the same: a lawman hunting bad guys, accompanied by a Native American, riding on a white horse, and with a silver trademark.